jekhator/Leet-Gold/readme.md

 - C. James - Project Lead

 ## Documentation
-Additional documentation, if available, can be found [here](documentation/).
+Additional documentation and program issues, if available, can be found [here](issues.md).